 The “head” part has to do with knowledge or understanding.
 A person can have a good heart or intentions but lack knowledge.
 For example, you may want to live within your means but are challenged when it comes to knowing how to make a budget.
 This principle applies in many areas of marriage and family life.
 Trust grows when each of you shows yourself willing to learn new skills which are important to the overall management of family concerns.
 Likewise, trust in these areas deteriorates when such issues are not addressed.

 Here’s the problem.
 When you grow up with trusting relationships you may assume you can trust almost anyone.
 You trust easily and have a hard time thinking that people aren’t using you or not telling you the truth.
-You want friendships and a special relationship with someone of the opposite sex.
-However, what you my experience if you are too trusting is heartbreak and disappointment and that simply cannot trust everyone.
+You want friendships and that special relationship with someone of the opposite sex.
+However, what you may experience if you are too trusting is heartbreak and disappointment and that you simply cannot trust everyone.
 This is a hard and cruel lesson but it can be very helpful.